Jelly made with Japanese coffee that's both easy and delicious to make

 Variations

 - Sugar-free coffee drinkers can omit this ingredient.
 It's about as sweet as "coffee with 1 sugar," so sweet-tooths can add more sugar.
-You can also reverse the traditional method by adding sugar to the cream.
+It's also possible to invert the process and add sugar to the cream.

 - Place the jelly in crystal or stemmed cognac glasses for an elegant presentation, or use small individual molds.

-- Neither Gelatin nor Agar Agar This can be transformed into a pudding with the addition of cornstarch, much like our vanilla blancmange pudding.
+- It contains no Agar-Agar or Gelatin.
+This can be transformed into a pudding with the addition of cornstarch, much like our vanilla blancmange pudding.
 Two tablespoons of the instant coffee can turn that pudding into a latte.

 Next, try your hand at these pudding and jelly desserts: